Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="C99Symbol"></span>

-A:  The rules aren’t as complicated as they may first appear.
+A:  The rules aren't as complicated as they may first appear.
 In both C89 and C99, the goal is to ensure that the value of `(a / b) * b + a % b` will always be equal to `a` (and indeed, both standards guarantee that this is the case, provided that the value of `a / b` is “representable”).
 The problem is that there are two ways for `a / b` and `a % b` to satisfy this equality if either `a` or `b` is negative, as seen in C89, where either `-9 / 7` is -1 and `-9 % 7` is -2, or `-9 / 7` is -2 and `-9 % 7` is 5.
 In the first case, `(-9 / 7) * 7 + -9 % 7` has the value `-1 x 7 + -2 = -9`, and in the second case, `(-9 / 7) * 7 + -9 % 7` has the value `-2 x 7 + 5 = -9`.
 By the time C99 rolled around, most CPUs were designed to truncate the result of division toward zero, so this was written into the standard as the only allowable outcome.

 </div>
 <!-- END: div -->